Hotchain-HOTX/mn-install/README.md

 9. Save and close the file.
 10. Ensure the transaction at step 3. has **at least 20 confirmations**.
 11. Go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
 12. Click **Update status** to see your node.
 If it is not shown, close the wallet and start it again.
-Make sure the wallet is un
+Ensure the wallet is unlocked.
 13. Select your MN and click **Start Alias** to start it.
 14. Alternatively, open **Debug Console** and type:
 ```